taskcluster/taskcluster-pulse/README.md

 Testing
 -------

-The configuration you need to test this can be created from `user-config-example.yml`.
-Simply copy it over to `user-config.yml` and fill in the blanks.
+Steps before running the test:

+1. Install rabbitmq locally:
+   * macOS: `brew update && brew install rabbitmq`
+   * Linux: install rabbitmq from the repository of your distribution
+2. Enable management API: `rabbitmq-plugins enable rabbitmq_management`
+3. Start rabbitmq: `rabbitmq-server`.
+4. Create a `user-config.yml`: copy over `user-config-example.yml` (it has the default user, password and port of rabbitmq filled in).
+5. `npm install`

-`npm install` and `npm test`.
+To run the test, use `npm test`.
 You can set `DEBUG=taskcluster-pulse,test` if you want to see what's going on.

+After each test, flush rabbitmq database with `rabbitmqctl reset`.
+(The test suite adds and removes users during the test.
+Flushing the database ensures nothing is leaked between tests.)

 ## Post-Deployment Verification